Duke Asthma, Allergy and Airway Center

 The mission of the Duke Asthma, Allergy, and Airway Center is to devoted to exceptional clinical care, expert training, and leading-edge research.

-1. Provide state-of-the art clinical care for patients with asthma, allergic diseases, airway disease and immunodeficiencies.
+- Provide state-of-the-art clinical care for patients with asthma, allergic diseases, and airway disease

-3. Conduct clinical and translational research studies evaluating new therapies, contributing factors, and science of airway disease.
-The goal of this research is to improve the health of patients.
+- Conduct clinical, translational, and basic research studies evaluating new therapies, interventions, assessment of contributing factors, and areas of airway pathobiology to ultimately improve the health of this patient population